ttalvitie/browservice/README.md

-# BaaS: Browser as a Service
+# Browservice: Browser as a Service
 Browse the modern Web with old browsers using a proxy that runs the Chromium browser and streams the browser window as images

 ## Setup